zkemail/ether-email-auth/README.md

 1. For a new email user, the application contract deploys (a proxy of) the email-auth contract.
 Subsequently, the application contract sets the addresses of the verifier and the DKIM registry contracts and some subject templates for your application to the email-auth contract.
 2. Given a new email-auth message from the email user, the application contract calls the `authEmail` function in the email-auth contract for that user.
 If it returns no error, the application contract can execute any processes based on the message in the email-auth message.

+For detailed setup instructions, see [here](./packages/contracts/README.md).

 ### `relayer` Package
 It has a Rust implementation of the Relayer server.
 Unfortunately, the current code only supports an application of the email-based account recovery described later.
 We will provide a more generic implementation in the future.

+For detailed setup instructions, see [here](./packages/relayer/README.md).

 ### `prover` Package
 It has some scripts for a prover server that generates a proof of the main circuit in the circuits package.